hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: MCMC Sampling

 which we denote by H-$\infty$-MALA.

 \paragraph{Alternative Transition Kernels} The proposal distributions above are classically considered in the context of a Metropolis-Hasting kernel.
 However, there are alternative transition kernels that also result in ergodic Markov chains.
-Here we consider transition kernels constructed from the delayed rejection approach of \citet{Mira2001} as well as Metropolis-within-Gibbs kernels, which repeatedly use the Metropolis-Hastings rule on different conditional slices of the posterior distribution to construct the Markov chain.
-In particular, we consider the family of dimension-independent likelihood-informed (DILI) approaches \citep{CuiLawMarzouk16, cui2021data}, which define a Metropolis-within-Gibbs sampler that inherits dimension-independent properties from an appropriate dimension-independent proposal.
+Here we consider transition kernels constructed from the delayed rejection approach of~\citet{Mira2001} as well as Metropolis-within-Gibbs kernels, which repeatedly use the Metropolis-Hastings rule on different conditional slices of the posterior distribution to construct the Markov chain.
+In particular, we consider the family of dimension-independent likelihood-informed (DILI) approaches~\citep{CuiLawMarzouk16, cui2021data}, which define a Metropolis-within-Gibbs sampler that inherits dimension-independent properties from an appropriate dimension-independent proposal.
+By dimension-independence here we mean that the acceptance rate and mixing properties will not deteriorate when the dimension of the problem increases.

 The delayed rejection kernel allows multiple proposals to be attempted in each step of the Markov chain.
 This can be advantageous when using multiple proposals with complementary properties.
 For example, it is possible to start with a proposal that attempts to make large ambitious jumps across the parameter space but may have low acceptance probability while falling back on a more conservative proposal that takes smaller steps with a larger probability of acceptance.
 Similarly, it is possible to start with a proposal that is more computationally efficient (e.g., does not require gradient information) but less likely to be accepted, while employing a more expensive proposal mechanism in a second stage to ensure the chain explores the space.
 In either case, if the first proposed move is rejected by the Metropolis-Hastings rule, another more expensive proposal that is more likely to be accepted can be tried with an adjusted acceptance probability.
 More than two stages can also be employed.
-The details of delayed rejection are provided in Algorithm \ref{alg:dr}.